mekosteinberg/ray-of-care/README.md

 Normally, using React, the front is easy enough to implement.
 I had to learn Next.js this time, so my start wasn't as speedy and quick as usual.
 Next.js has its own version of React-Router built in.

+Security is my main focus after the functionality portion.
+Client information needs to be secure, and only allowed caregivers will be able to view the client details.
+That will be set up by the Guardian, and guardians additionally should only be able to add and edit their own clients.

 ### Technologies Used

 * React